simoZak/alx-system_engineering-devops/0x00-shell_basics/README.md

 ciprt 8 : 7-movethatfile => Move the file betty from /tmp/ to /tmp/my_first_directory.
 script 9 : firstdelete => Delete the file betty.
 script 10 : 9-firstdirdeletion => Delete the directory my_first_directory that is in the /tmp directory.
+script 11 : 10-back => Write a script that changes the working directory to the previous one.